jiaye-wu/SSPROP-NFOL/README.md

 Then include this folder but **NOT** its sub-folders, into the MATLAB path settings.
 If you included the sub-folders, conflicts might occur.
 If you would like to use dll legacy support for Windows or mexglx support for Linux, just copy those files into the root folder.

-If "invalid error" occurs while calling the mexw64 function, run the following lines:
+If "invalid error" occurs while calling the mexw64 function, run the following lines and ignore the ouput warnings:

 `loadlibrary('libfftw3-3.dll','fftw3.h')`